 RV Bathroom Parts Help Customize Your Motorhome Bathroom

 The bathroom in your motorhome will require maintenance and care just like the one in your house.
-When you are in need of RV bathroom parts, it is best to look to retailers and suppliers that deal specifically in RV accessories; general hardware stores will usually not be able to help.
+When you are in need of RV bathroom parts, it is best to look to retailers and suppliers that deal specifically in RV accessories; general hardware

 At pellandent.com, you will find an array of replacement parts and accessories for your RV.
 For example, if you wish to install an aftermarket shower seat to your shower, you can find one here.
 The padding is white and the frame is made of stainless steel; it folds flat against the wall when not in use.
 Whether you drive a Winnebago, Prevost, or Fleetwood, you can shop here and find products like these to suit your needs.